3dcitydb/3dcitydb-mkdocs/README.md

 :rocket: [docs.3dcitydb.net](https://docs.3dcitydb.net/) :rocket:

+## What's included

+This documentation covers the 3D City Database (3DCityDB) v5, a free and open-source package for managing virtual 3D city models:

+- 🏗️ **Database schema** with Feature, Geometry, Appearance, Metadata, and Codelist modules explained.
+- 🛠️ **citydb-tool** for data import/export, database operations, ...
+- 📄 **Format support** for CityGML and CityJSON with CQL2 query language support.
+- 🐳 **Docker integration** for containerized deployment of database and tools.
+- 🚀 **Getting started guides** with setup instructions and migration from previous versions.
+- 🔄 **Compatibility guide** covering CityGML version migration, database upgrades, and format conversion between CityGML 1.0/2.0/3.0 and CityJSON.

 ## Releases and versioning

 This documentation uses a branch-based versioning system with automated deployment via GitHub Actions.